StoneStepsInc/fit/README.md

     where hash = 'hash-value' COLLATE NOCASE
     order by path, version desc;

-SHA-256 hash may be computed on Windows using `certutil` as follows:
+A SHA-256 hash may be computed on Windows using `certutil` as
+follows:

     certutil -hashfile path\to\file SHA256